ONSdigital/application-profile/README.md

     .
 ```

-Within a single CSVW metadata file we are able to describe a dataset and define two distributions, a CSV distribution and an RDF data cube.
+Within a single CSVW metadata file we are able to describe a dataset and define two distributions:

-For example, we can represent the relationships between the following resources within a single CSVW metadata file:

 - a dataset: `<http://data.gov.uk/dataset/my-dataset>`
 - a CSV distribution of that dataset: `<http://data.gov.uk/dataset/my-dataset.csv>`